 The BEST Brunch Spot in Scottsdale

-We also decided to get our fruit fix by ordering the Giuliana’s Ah-Sigh-Ee bowl!
+We also decided to get our fruit fix by ordering Giuliana’s Ah-Sigh-Ee bowl!
 YUM!!!!
 The acai base tasted like ice cream.
-It was topped with blackberries, blueberries, strawberries, banana, dried coconut, granola, and peanut butter!
+It was topped with blackberries, blueberries, strawberries, bananas, dried coconut, granola, and peanut butter!
 It was LOADED!
 I highly recommend ordering one for the table to split.
 Mmm!

 Provisions Coffee Scottsdale Arizona Coffee Shop

 With a quick google search, we found Provisions Coffee.

 I loved all the options they had in their baked goods section.
 We chose the blueberry muffin and the banana maple loaf.
 The banana maple loaf was THE BEST!!
 I’d definitely stop back in there again just to pick this up.
 It went perfectly paired with my oat milk cappuccino!